Funny or Die: Funny or Die Presents

 In June 2008, HBO and Funny Or Die announced that HBO had purchased a stake of less than 10% in Funny Or Die.
 With this, Funny Or Die will be responsible for developing at least 10 half-hour episodes for HBO, and the companies may organize future comedy tours together.
 Regarding the agreement, Will Ferrell said, "I don't want to overstate the importance of this deal, but this is the missing link moment where TV and Internet finally merge.
 It will change the way we as human beings perceive and interact with reality.
 Okay, I overstated it.
 But it is an exciting deal."

-In August 2008, Funny Or Die hired Andrew Steele, a twelve-year veteran of Saturday Night Live, and one of three head writers in recent years, to oversee content production and development for the site and for the HBO partnership.
+In August 2008, Funny Or Die hired Harper Steele, a thirteen-year veteran of Saturday Night Live, and one of three head writers in recent years, to oversee content production and development for the site and for the HBO partnership.

 Live events

 Funny or Die Comedy Tour

 In February 2008, Funny or Die launched "Will Ferrell's Funny Or Die Comedy Tour Presented by 'Semi-Pro'", in conjunction with the promotion of the movie Semi-Pro.
 The tour featured Ferrell, members of the FOD Team and comedians Zach Galifianakis, Demetri Martin, Nick Swardson and Andrea Savage.
 Adam McKay and Will Arnett served as tour announcers.
 The eight-city tour hit college campuses in Kansas, Michigan, Ohio, Pennsylvania, Rhode Island, Massachusetts, North Carolina and New York.
 The tour ran February 4–24, 2008.